 Looking for a good book to read?
 Our librarians are happy to offer readers of all ages reading suggestions based on your personal preferences.
 For more information see our Reader Resources page.

 The library has one evening adult book discussion every month on the third Thursday.
 Teens have the opportunity to participate in a Thursday night book chat too.
 The Youth Department has many book clubs for a wide range of ages and interests.
 Please see our quarterly newsletter or calendar or specific departments for more information.
 The library also supports book clubs within the community by providing multiple copies of titles for their members.
 Click here for more information.

-The library currently subscribes to more many periodicals, newspapers, journals and magazines, covering a wide spectrum of interests.
+The library currently subscribes to more many periodicals, newspapers, journals, and magazines, covering a wide spectrum of interests.
 We also have eMagazines.

-The library offers a couple photocopier resources.
+The library offers a couple of photocopier resources.